-This page describes various claims the prosecution made in an attempt to prove Jodi’s testimony was not the truth.
+This page describes various claims (besides the gas cans) the prosecution made in an attempt to prove Jodi’s testimony was not the truth.
 Jodi testified for 18 days, and her attorney Jennifer Willmott stated in a post-trial interview that she believes Jodi’s testimony to be the truth.
 It’s easy to be suspicious, since Jodi did lie to the police, but to convict someone of murder, there should be definite proof, not just suspicion and speculation.
 In a fair trial, prosecution witnesses should not mislead the jury with false statements.

 The gunshot could not have been first – Not True!